Emurasoft/emurasoft.github.io/en/macro/document/autofill.md

 _nFlags_

 Specifies a combination of the following values.
-If omitted, **eeFillDefault** will be specified.
+If omitted,eeFillDefault will be specified.

 |     |     |
 | --- | --- |